-WARNING: Waste in the holding tank can form methane, an explosive gas.
-Use suitable precautions when any maintenance is done to the sanitary system.
+WARNING: Explosion Hazard!
+Waste in the holding tank can form methane, an explosive gas.
+Keep vent open and clear of obstructions.
+Keep fire and flame away when maintaining sanitary system.

 Check the level of the waste tank regularly to see waste levels.
 When the tank is full, do not use the head.
 If the tank is overfilled, waste can plug the vent or cause the tank to rupture, allowing its contents to empty into the bilge.
 Checking the tank regularly is time well spent.